History of the Occult: Plot

-Marcato calmly admits to being a warlock, having been initiated in the dark arts as a child by his grandmother.
-Jorge begins having visions of a mysterious red light and asks Maria how many children each of the men involved in the conspiracy have.
-Maria's answers match their information, and she emphasizes that Marcato doesn't have any children.
-This contradicts an occurrence on the show in which a woman calls and makes obscene remarks about Marcato's daughter.
-When Aguilar mocks his abilities, Marcato causes him to start bleeding profusely from his nose and eyes.
-Under Abel's guidance, Maria, Jorge and Lucio partake on a séance-like ritual.
-They have disturbing visions of a flashing red light, a burned figure, and a tentacled being.
+Marcato calmly admits on air to being a warlock, initiated into the dark arts as a child by his grandmother.
+Jorge begins experiencing visions of a mysterious red light and questions Maria about how many children each man implicated in the conspiracy has.
+Her answers initially match their records, including that Marcato has no children.
+This contradicts a call to the show in which a woman makes obscene remarks about Marcato's daughter.
+When Aguilar mocks Marcato's claims, Marcato causes him to bleed profusely from his nose and eyes.
+Under Abel's guidance, Maria, Jorge, and Lucio partake on a séance-like ritual, experiencing visions of a flashing red light, a burned figure, and a tentacled being.

-In a flashback, it's revealed Marcato was cast out of his coven, and made a deal with the journalists.
-He'd help them unmask Belasco on national television, on the condition that they get him one of many unnamed artifacts the coven keeps hidden in secret bases all over Buenos Aires.
-When Jorge wakes up, Lucio's missing and Abel's dead.
-A hysterical Maria claims Abel was a warlock infiltrated by the coven.
-She killed him after he killed Lucio and attacked her.
-Jorge again asks Maria how many children the men have; this time her answers don't match their documents.
-By her part, Natalia has retrieved the artifact but is being followed by a member of the coven, and she ends up shooting him.

-On the show's final minutes, Natalia arrives at the studio and gives Alfredo the artifact: A modern-day smartphone.
-Nervous, Marcato phones his daughter and begins revealing everything: Kingdom Corporate is indeed a coven of warlocks who made a deal with beings from another world, and used their power to put Belasco in office and take over the Argentinean government.
-Now hysterical, Marcato tells his daughter to read out loud the word written on a book.
-Regretting everything he's done, he addresses viewers and begins uttering the word just as the broadcast ends.
-The film then changes to color.
-Marcato has disappeared, and a shocked Alfredo asks if anyone heard the word.
-Maria and Jorge, still in black-and-white, stare hopelessly at the TV.
+A flashback reveals that Marcato was expelled from his coven and struck a deal with the journalists: he would expose Belasco in exchange for retrieving one of the coven's hidden artifacts.
+After the ritual, Jorge awakens to find Lucio missing and Abel dead.
+A hysterical Maria claims Abel was a warlock infiltrator who killed Lucio and attacked her, forcing her to kill him.
+Jorge notices that Maria's recollection of personal details no longer matches their documents, suggesting reality has shifted.
+Meanwhile, Natalia secures the artifact but is pursued by a coven member, whom she shoots while escaping.
+In the final moments of the broadcast, Natalia reaches the studio and hands Alfredo the artifact, revealed to be a modern-day smartphone.
+Using it, a distraught Marcato calls his daughter and confesses that Kingdom Corporate is indeed a coven that allied with beings from another world to install Belasco in power.
+As midnight approaches, Marcato urges his daughter to read out loud a word from a book and begins repeating it himself before the transmission abruptly ends.
+The film then shifts to color: Marcato has vanished, Alfredo asks if anyone heard the word, and Maria and Jorge—still in black-and-white—stare silently at the television.